 Patterns of supervision differ in the Social Sciences Division according to the nature of the subject or research project.
-In some subjects there is typically a sole supervisor; others may have two or more supervisors.
-Some research projects, particularly those with an interdisciplinary element, typically have more than one supervisor.
+In some subjects there is typically a sole supervisor; others may have two or more supervisors (particularly those with an interdisciplinary element), with one designated as the "primary supervisor".

-Where more than one supervisor is appointed, one of the supervisors may be designated the primary supervisor.
+Departments and faculties should ensure that expectations with regard to the supervisor role, including regular meetings with students, are spelled out clearly and are understood by all supervisors.
 In the case of joint supervision, the respective roles and responsibilities of the supervisors concerned should be clearly established from the outset, (for example, managing responsibility for fieldwork).

-In all cases, the department or faculty shall ensure that each graduate student has access to one or more named persons to whom he/she can turn for support, such as a Department Adviser, the head of the relevant research group, or the Director of Graduate Studies.
+The department or faculty shall ensure that each graduate student has access to one or more named persons to whom he/she can turn for support, such as a Department Adviser, the head of the relevant research group, or the Director of Graduate Studies.
 Where there is a sole supervisor, these other sources of support, and the arrangements for providing cover during the absence of the supervisor referred to at 3 below, are especially important.